Rapptz/discord.py/docs/quickstart.rst

    is the same as the :attr:`Client.user`.
 5. Afterwards, we check if the :class:`Message.content` is ``'Hello World!'``.
 If it is, then we send a message in the channel it was used in with ``'Hello!'``.
-This is a basic way of handling commands, which can be later automated with the 'ext.commands'_ framework.
+This is a basic way of handling commands, which can be later automated with the `ext.commands`_ framework.
 6. Finally, we run the bot with our login token.
 If you need help getting your token or creating a bot, look in the :ref:`discord-intro` section.